 In addition, to execute our growth plan, we must attract and retain highly qualified personnel.
 Competition for these personnel is intense, especially for engineers experienced in designing and developing cloud-based infrastructure products and for experienced sales professionals.
 If we are unable to attract such personnel at appropriate locations, we may need to hire in new regions, which may add to the complexity and costs of our business operations.
 From time to time, we have experienced, and we expect to continue to experience, difficulty in hiring and retaining employees with appropriate qualifications.
 Many of the companies with which we compete for experienced personnel have greater resources than we have.
-If we hire employees from competitors or other companies, their former employers may attempt to assert that these employees or we have breached certain legal obligations, resulting in a diversion of our time and resources.
-In addition, prospective and existing employees often consider the value of the equity awards they receive in connection with their employment.
+If we hire employees from competitors or other companies, their former employers may attempt to assert that these employees of the value of the equity awards they receive in connection with their employment.
 If the perceived value of our equity awards declines, experiences significant volatility, or increases such that prospective employees believe there is limited upside to the value of our equity awards, it may adversely affect our ability to recruit and retain key employees.
 If we fail to attract new personnel or fail to retain and motivate our current personnel, our business and future growth prospects would be harmed.